bestlab/Ising-Model/README.md

 of an input trajectory to within a user-defined accuracy.
 However, for very high accuracy (low error tolerance), the code may take infeasibly long to run.
 This may be especially true for proteins with longer sequences.
-Furthermore, given the quadratic scaling of the number of contacts with respect to the number of residues in a protein we estimate that the code only functions for proteins with ~180 residues or less.
+Furthermore, given the quartic scaling of the number of pairwise contacts with respect to the number of residues in a protein we estimate that the code only functions for proteins with ~180 residues or less.
 Note that compilation (which can be achieved with the "make" command in the main directory) and use require that the